 - Variant-06

-However, servers are very commonly mis-configured, and can send back headers that don't match the behaviour of the content.
-For example, its very common for a server to send back a Vary header with Vary: user-agent, however when you check the behaviour by sending different user agents, content doesn't actually change.
+Servers are commonly misconfigured and can send back headers that don't match the behaviour of the content.
+For example, it is very common for a server to send back a Vary header with Vary: user-agent.
+When you check the behaviour by sending different user agents, though, the content doesn't actually change.
 This can cause unnecessary cache fragmentation and lower hit rates.
-Fortunately Peakhour allows you to override/ignore origin behaviour to correct for this.
+Peakhour allows you to override/ignore origin behaviour to correct this.

-If you are a visual person, a complete picture of all the elements of a request/response that could make up a cache key
+If you prefer a visual view, the diagram below shows all the elements of a request/response that could make up a cache key.

-For even more flexibility Peakhour.io can use specific Cookie values in the secondary key, perfect for Content Management Systems like Magento which set a special cookie, X-Magento-Vary, to enable special caching behaviour that wouldn't normally be achievable. eg is the user logged in, is the user part of a special group, has the user chosen a different currency etc.
+For more flexibility, Peakhour.io can use specific Cookie values in the secondary key.
+This is useful for Content Management Systems like Magento, which set a special cookie, X-Magento-Vary, to enable special caching behaviour that wouldn't normally be achievable; for example, whether the user is logged in, is part of a special group, or has chosen a different currency.

 How can I see my keys?

-Cache keys are generated on the fly based on the request of a client and response of an origin.
+Cache keys are generated on the fly based on the client's request and the origin's response.
 To see a cache key, enable Debug headers in the Peakhour.IO dashboard.
-As an example, for the given request:
+As an example, for the given request/response pair:

 GET / HTTP/1.1